Here are the latest updates on the Coronavirus (COVID-19) outbreak and steps being taken by Christ Church.

 Use of our Facilities by Outside Groups

-All non-Christ Church activities are suspended through September 20.
-That includes all meetings, school activities, music recitals, and previously approved building requests.
-Building use requests for September 21 and beyond may be submitted.
+Our facilities are now available again for non-Christ Church activities.
+Building use requests may be submitted.
 Please note that if building use is approved, you will need to follow additional health and cleaning protocols.

 Precautions and Changes in the Life and Ministry of Christ Church